 For the purpose of the present document clause 6.1.3 of TS 29.165 v11.5.0 (2012-12) applies with the following changes in Table 6.1.3.1 and Table 6.1.3.2. as follows:

-This subclause contains the major capabilities to be supported over the II-NNI.
+This subclause contains the major capabilities to be supported over the NNI.

-The table 6.1.3.1 specifies which capabilities are applicable for II-NNI.
+The table 6.1.3.1 specifies which capabilities are applicable for NNI.
 The profile status codes within table 6.1.3.1 are defined in table 6.1.3.2.
-For the "Basic SIP" capabilities part of table 6.1.3.1, the last column "Profile status over II-NNI" specifies the general status of applicability of the IETF RFC 3261 [13] main mechanisms described in the 2nd column "Capability over the Ici".
+For the "Basic SIP" capabilities part of table 6.1.3.1, the last column "Profile status over NNI" specifies the general status of applicability of the IETF RFC 3261 [13] main mechanisms described in the 2nd column "Capability over the Ici".

-For the "Extensions to basic SIP" capabilities part, the last column "Profile status over II-NNI" specifies the general status of applicability of the RFC referenced in the 2nd column "Capability over the Ici".
-If necessary, the applicability of RFCs at the II-NNI level is further detailed in the present Technical Specification.
+For the "Extensions to basic SIP" capabilities part, the last column "Profile status over NNI" specifies the general status of applicability of the RFC referenced in the 2nd column "Capability over the Ici".
+If necessary, the applicability of RFCs at the NNI level is further detailed in the present Technical Specification.

 The columns "Reference item in 3GPP TS 24.229 [5] for the profile status" provide informative references for comparison purposes into the UA and Proxy role major capabilities tables in 3GPP TS 24.229 [5], where the capabilities are defined via additional references.

-Table 6.1.3.1: Major capabilities over II-NNI
+Table 6.1.3.1: Major capabilities over NNI